Welcome to Say Tomato!

-I work with women just like you, in face-to-face consultations, as well as advising organisations about prevention through diet, giving talks, and writing about my specialisms.
+I work with women just like you, in face-to-face consultations in London and Spain, as well as advising organisations about prevention through diet, giving talks, and writing about my specialisms.
 I never work for big food or big pharma.
 I love to garden, so my twitter handle is @rooftopvegplot and talks about broader subjects including my organic rooftop vegplot.
 My husband and I run a small B&B in our home in Westminster.
 122 Great Titchfield Street B&B in Central London Our organic and wholesome breakfasts can be modified to cater for any special nutritional requirements.

 Click here to find out about a consultation.
-My specialism is helping women over 50 to lose weight and maintain muscle strength.
-It is very common for overweight to be linked to diabetes type2, high blood pressure, sleep apnoea and feelings of weakness or tiredness.
-This can effect digestion, or food intolerances.
+My specialism is helping women over 40 to lose weight and maintain muscle strength.
+It is very common for overweight to be linked to diabetes type 2, high blood pressure, sleep apnoea and feelings of weakness or tiredness.
+This can affect digestion, or food intolerances.

 I'm a bit of a nut about protein (no pun intended).
 That is because many women simply don't realise that they are vulnerable to something called sarcopenic obesity.
 That means they may weight just right, but they have too much fat and not enough muscle.
 This can be caused by fad diets, over-exercise while dieting, yo-yo diets and ageing.
-My standard service is to weigh and measure my clients using non-invasive bioelectrical dual impedance analysis, which provides a measure of fat, muscle and bone mass.
 Losing weight is not always a sign of health in adults.

 Via this website you can make contact, send me a query – I’d love to help - or simply comment on the articles you'll find in the journal section of this site.
 Sign in at the footer to subscribe to regular updates.